BMorearty/deno-permissions-samples/README.md

 * serve-request.ts

-  A better paradigm that allows the user to grant permission at runtime instead of requiring them to grant it on the command line (but also allows command line grant).
+  Illustrates a better paradigm that allows the user to grant permission at runtime instead of requiring them to grant it on the command line (but also allows command line grant).